padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/grafana/README.md

 ❗️ If you are running this app in the Windows environment then make sure to install **`curl`** from Cygwin.
 Other implementations may not work properly.

-## 6. Importing Dashboards
+## 6. Installing and Uninstalling Dashboards

+### 6.1.
+Importing Dashboards

-The dashboards are organized by Grafana folders and they can be found in the following directory:
+The dashboards are organized by Grafana folders and they are stored in the following directory:

 ```bash
 cd_app grafana